signalogic/SigSRF_SDK/mediaTest_readme.md

 # News and Updates

 SigSRF and mediaTest software reached a milestone in 1Q 2018, now in use or deployed with more 20 customers.
-Here are some new features added recently (likely coming soon in limited form to the online demo):
+Here are some new features added recently:

 * USB audio support.
 There are some pics below showing the Focusrite 2i2 in action

 * New codecs including MELPe (gov/mil standard for 2400, 1200, and 600 bps)

+These new features are likely coming soon to the online demo, in limited form.

 # Other Demos

 [iaTest Demo (Image Analytics)](https://github.com/signalogic/SigSRF_SDK/blob/master/iaTest_readme.md)